shiomar1108/InterviewNotes/EmbeddedC/Notas_IKM.md

 ## Embedded C Errors:
+- Syntax errors.
+- Linker errors.
+- Run-time errors.
+- Logical errors.
+- Semantic errors.
 ### Segmentation Fault:
 - When you try to access a restricted memory location.
 - Use a de-referenced pointer (pointer with invalid address location).
 - Access Read-Only memory region.
 - Access already freed pointer.
+  - Core dump: is a file that is usually written when the application crashes.
 ### Stack Overflow:
-- Use more memory than the memory allocated to the stack
+- Use more memory than the memory allocated to the stack.

 ## Compiler Pre-procesor:
 ### Include:
 - contents of the specified file to be inserted into the original file.
 - <> standard library header.
-- "" user define header
+- "" user define header.
 ### Error:
 - Cause pre-proessing to stop.
 - Message given is the output of the error.